Let’s sit down to a farm-to-table breakfast prepared by #MichBnB innkeepers who add culinary magic to fresh and local ingredients.

 Bridgewalk B&B, Central Lake

 King Orchards, a sprawling family-owned operation since 1980, is a magnet for tourists and cottagers throughout Northwest Michigan.
-But for innkeepers Janet and Tom Meteer at Bridgewalk B&B, it’s a valued local resource from rhubarb and strawberry season through apples and pumpkins since it’s practically around the corner from them in Central Lake.
+But for former innkeepers Janet and Tom Meteer at Bridgewalk B&B, it’s a valued local resource from rhubarb and strawberry season through apples and pumpkins since it’s practically around the corner from them in Central Lake.

 (Pssst: Want to know how to make that pretty decoration in one of your soups?
 Add three drops of whipping cream or stirred sour cream and lightly drag a toothpick or similar kitchen tool to connect them.)